GeekfulThinkingLLC/MissionaryBox/README.md

 X dark theme account page
 - add terms and conditions from kyles email
 - add privacy from email

+- Set up mailers for when orders are placed, forgot password, order confirmation to customers
 -